utkusarioglu/wordpress-react-typescript/Readme.md

 ## Repo management note

-Please note that react source files are not a separate repository.
+Please note that React source files are not a separate repository.
 This entire codebase is governed as a single entity.
 This is different from regular React projects where one folder above React src is typically the repo root.